COVID-19 guide for social workers and occupational therapists supporting adults with learning disabilities and autistic adults

 Person-centred future planning – Person-centred future planning A quick guide for practitioners supporting people growing older with learning disabilities

 Identifying health concerns

 It is important to monitor people with learning disabilities for any signs of coronavirus – a new cough, sweating/ temperature, facial expression, and signs of pain or discomfort.
 It is likely that care staff or family members will be the first to spot these.
 It is also important that people monitor the general health and underlying conditions that people with learning disabilities may have; other health risks have not gone away.
 If you think an underlying health condition is worsening and you cannot contact the person’s usual GP or medical professional, you can call NHS 111 or contact 111 online for advice.

 The criteria for identifying possible coronavirus cases are a new continuous cough or fever (equal to or above 37.8°C) or loss/change in your sense of smell or taste.
+It is also important to be aware that the variant causing most infections currently (known as the Delta variant) has some different symptoms – headache, sore throat, runny nose and fever are most commonly reported.
 If you think that the person that you support may have significant coronavirus symptoms then they (or someone on their behalf) should contact NHS 111, online in the first instance, or by phone, for clinical advice.
 Also contact 111 if symptoms persist for more than seven days.
 It should be explained that the person has a learning disability, and so may be more at risk.
 But if an autistic person or a person with learning disabilities has only mild, short-lived, symptoms, then there is no need to contact 111.

 Autistic people and people with a learning disability have equal rights to access healthcare, but we know that they sometimes experience barriers to getting the healthcare they need.
 During the coronavirus pandemic it is still the responsibility of the NHS to make reasonable adjustments where needed to allow equal access.
 Find out more about reasonable adjustments.